What is customer engagement?

 But don’t take their word for it.

-Top-line findings from other businesses can point you in the right direction, but to really understand what customer engagement means for your business, it’s necessary to investigate what types of engagement predict what kind of outcomes.
+Top-line findings from other businesses can point you in the right direction, but to really understand what customer engagement strategies can mean for your business, it’s necessary to investigate what types of engagement predict what kind of outcomes.

 Before you invest in increasing customer engagement, you need to understand how it relates to your business growth.
 That way you can target your efforts where they are most profitable and maximise outcomes that are sustainable and positive over the long term.